Investment incentives

 Large projects can qualify for strategic investment status.
 The main benefit of this status is the possibility to obtain a larger portion of incentives in the form of cash grants for acquisition of fixed assets instead of tax relief.

-Investment projects involving the production of selected strategic products (e.g. products focusing on energy savings, renewable energy, advanced electronics, pharmaceuticals, nanotechnologies, advanced technologies should be regarded as strategic investment projects without having to meet requirements such as the minimum investment amount and the minimum number of new jobs.
+Investment projects involving the production of selected strategic products (e.g. products focusing on energy savings, renewable energy, advanced electronics, pharmaceuticals, nanotechnologies, advanced technologies should be regarded as strategic investment projects even in case of smaller-scale projects.

 The amount of cash grant may be up to 20% of the total eligible costs.
 If cash grant is not approved by the government the project does not qualify as strategic investment.